sytlos/fitz-bundle/README.md

 Contributing
 =
 If you want to add a bundle to the catalog, feel free to submit a [pull request](https://github.com/hugosoltys/fitz-bundle/pulls).

+Troubleshooting
+=
+If you choose to install many bundles at once, you may encounter `memory limit` issues.
+If that is the case, please have a look [here](https://getcomposer.org/doc/articles/troubleshooting.md#memory-limit-errors).